rudikershaw/water-alarm/README.md

-# Water Alarm with Mobile App
+# Water Alarm with Mobile Notifications

 Open source hardware and software water alarm with app which notifies you when water is detected.